mcshaz/CusumARL/ReadMe.txt

 	It is licensed under the MIT licence.

 Notes on using a console application within a windows environment for beginners:
-	-Note the folder the .exe file is saved in.
+	-Save the .exe (binary) file - select the 32 bit or 64 bit, and then rename the file CusumARL.exe -Note the folder the .exe file is saved in.
 It is easiest to copy the path from the 'address bar'.
 	-Open the Command Prompt.
 Start Prompt -> All programs -> accessories -type (without square brackets):